Retail Foot Traffic: Definition, How to Increase and Track It

 When you collaborate with other businesses in your community, you gain exposure to their customer base, and they, in turn, gain access to yours.
 This can lead to a significant increase in visibility and foot traffic for all parties involved.
 There are 3 main ways to achieve this:

-1. Cross-promotion: Offer discounts to each other’s customers, handing out flyers or coupons for each other’s businesses, or simply mentioning each other in your marketing materials.
+- Cross-promotion: Offer discounts to each other’s customers, hand out flyers or coupons for each other’s businesses, or simply mention each other in your marketing materials.

-2. Joint events: Co-host a product launch, host a workshop or seminar together, or even just having a joint happy hour or social event.
+- Joint events: Co-host a product launch, host a workshop or seminar together or even just have a joint happy hour or social event.
 Joint events are a great way to get people into your store and introduce them to other local businesses that they may not be aware of.

 How to convert foot traffic to sales